 To perform this job successfully, an individual must be able to perform the duties satisfactorily.
 The qualifications and skills listed below are representative of the knowledge, skill, and/or ability required for the Senior Maintenance Mechanic position.

 Possess a High School diploma or equivalent (GED).

 Must have a minimum of three years journey level trades experience and possess the ability to perform as a journey level mechanic in one of the following core technical trades: HVAC, Plumbing, Pipefitting or Electrical.
 In the trade in which the mechanic is journey level, the mechanic shall be capable of performing the full technical range of the trade work.

-Completion of vocational/technical education or equivalency in education and experience, resulting in journey level skill status in one of the core technical trades (listed in qualification #2).
+Completion of vocational/technical education or equivalency in education and experience, resulting in journey level skill status in one of the core technical trades, as listed above.

 Possess understanding and capability to perform all essential duties in a safe and efficient, and responsible manner.

 Possess ability to perform maintenance activities in areas such as laboratories and animal research facilities.